Why VR is not the next email

 When you're a fan watching a game—live in the stadium is best—you aren't just watching your team win or lose.
 You compare today's game to past games, wondering about the effect of a running back's injury two weeks prior, speculating if a former coach would have used a different strategy, and calculating how the final score affects the team's Super Bowl chances.

 It's not just football: cognitive immersion might have started with Shakespeare, the first playwright to have a strategic, multi-level relationship with his audience.
-Shakespeare's original audience paid attention to the character and the actors playing them, compared the story to other plays, and listened for allusions to events outside the play.
+Shakespeare's original audience paid attention to the characters and the actors playing them, compared the story to other plays, and listened for allusions to events outside the play.
 Shakespeare's fans juggled all these layers while jostling against each other in broad daylight, buying snacks and beer, cheering and jeering.

-That's five levels, if not more, all contained by one label: Shakespeare.
+That's five levels if not more, all contained by one label: Shakespeare.
 (You can learn more about the "Shakespeare Strategy" here.)

 Boiling it down, two key requirements for cognitive immersion are that it is live and social.
 Most VR experiences today are neither.